 I had never seen such a thing done, nor did it make sense to me at all.
 Rubbing a stained part of fabric into a clean part seemed as if it should simply perpetuate and multiply the size of the embarrassment.
 Instead, with very little effort I was finally presentable, for the first time in recent memory.

-It got me thinking though about the stain trick.
+It got me thinking, though, about the stain trick.

 In the dauntingly complex, partisan world we live in various parties get stains on them all the time, things people in the other party are disgusted by, sometimes even those in the same party.
-No matter how well things may be going at any given time, there are a plethora of policies that are ugly, messy, extreme, and frankly embarrassing.
+No matter how well things may be going at any given time, there are a plethora of policies and actions taken that are ugly, messy, extreme, and frankly embarrassing.

 It also isn’t all that easy to ‘do the laundry’.
 Real change comes slowly, with a bevy of filibustering and feet-dragging that we’ve come to accept as par for the course.
 Yet very often the solution is as simple as the parties working together; bringing two disparate pieces of fabric together and ‘rubbing’ until the stain is handled.
 Why is that so hard?

 The problem arises in determining who’s going to be in charge.
 The fingers of the people who have chosen these garments to represent us?
 Or the disparate and indifferent individual sections of fabric?

 Since those childhood days I have become older, wiser, and more traveled, but I still haven’t learned to keep my food off my clothes.
 The lesson my Grandmother taught me though has stuck with me to this day.
 In fact, I depend on it more now than ever, as I risk losing a lot more credibility in a business meeting due to a mustard stain than I did sitting at the kid’s table during a family reunion.